- Family Photography Tips with Jenn Cooper

 • Their eyes, hands and feet are all visible

-Images and text by Canon Collective Ambassador Jenn Cooper.
+Images and text by Canon Photographer Jenn Cooper.

 2016 saw its fair share of ups and downs, and downs, and downs.
 But, one thing we can luckily draw optimism from are the eye-widening bounty of images created by professional Canon photographers.